Mute Management¶

 -

-Disable/Enable: Disabling or enabling mute rules generates operational audit events, which can be viewed under workspace Management > Audit Events.
+Disable/Enable: Disabling or enabling mute rules will generate operation audit events, which can be viewed in the workspace Management > Operation Audit.

-- Disable: Mute rules do not take effect; if a mute notification strategy is set and the choice is "xx minutes" before the start and the mute notification operation has not been executed, the notification will not be executed.
+- Disable: The mute rule does not take effect; if a mute notification strategy is set, and the notification operation has not been executed before the "xx minutes" start, the notification will not be executed.

 -